Till I Waltz Again with You

 "Till I Waltz Again with You" is a popular song written by Sid Prosen.
+The song became a hit for several artists in both pop and country music genres, most notably by Teresa Brewer, who had a number-one hit with it in early 1953 with her late 1952 recording.

 Teresa Brewer rendition

 American singer Teresa Brewer recorded "Till I Waltz Again with You" on August 19, 1952.
 Rather than a waltz as the title suggests, it is a slow AABA shuffle.
 Coral Records released it as a single, which first entered the Billboard Best Seller chart on December 6, 1952.
 It remained on the chart for 22 weeks, including seven weeks at number one.
-The song also reached number one on the Cash Box chart for six weeks in 1953.
+The song also reached number one on the Cashbox pop chart for six weeks in 1953.